MaterializeInc/materialize/doc/user/content/integrations/node-js.md

 ## Manage sources, views, and indexes

-Typically, you create sources, views, and indexes when deploying Materialize, although it is possible to use a Node.js app to execute common DDL statements.
+Typically, you create sources, views, and indexes when deploying Materialize, but it's also possible to use a Node.js app to execute common DDL statements.

 ### Create a source from Node.js